-Editor’s note: On Monday, Nov.
-8, UND held a Town Hall meeting via Zoom for current students and their families.
+Editor’s note: On Tuesday, Jan.
+24, UND held a Town Hall meeting via Zoom for students and their families.
 A video of the Town Hall (with closed captions available) is above, while below is a list of the questions that are asked and answered in the video, with time stamps for readers’ reference accompanying each question.

 The following questions are asked and answered in the Student & Family Town Hall:

 05:20: When is spring tuition due?

 06:10: What is being done to bring the food quality and selection up to a level that reflects the cost of our dining program?